crra/hex-microservice/README.md

 # Disclaimer

 The implementation in this repository is somehow over-engineered and not to be considered as reference (yet).

 For example technology/domain boundaries convert data too often.
+The intention behind the multiple conversions are to mimic golang's use of interfaces (Interface Segregation Principle, https://dave.cheney.net/2016/08/20/solid-go-design).
+So a services consumes are 'storage view' with own entity DTOs rather than using a global domain or storage entity (ORM).

 # Todo and Ideas